qobbysam/FilesUnlimited/README.md

 This is a file server written in GO.
+This is a good base for a micro service file server.
+This can fit in any other projects.